Hellis Surname

 Hellis Last Name Statistics demography

-The religious devotion of those bearing the Hellis last name is primarily Catholic (67%) in Ireland.
+The religious devotion of those carrying the last name is principally Catholic (67%) in Ireland.

-In The United States those bearing the Hellis last name are 3.23% more likely to be registered Republicans than the national average, with 50% being registered to vote for the political party.
+In The United States those bearing the Hellis last name are 3.23% more likely to be registered with the Republican Party than The US average, with 50% being registered to vote for the political party.

 The amount Hellis earn in different countries varies greatly.
 In Norway they earn 47.91% less than the national average, earning 180,290 kr per year; in South Africa they earn 115.14% more than the national average, earning R 511,248 per year; in United States they earn 24.11% less than the national average, earning $32,744 USD per year and in Canada they earn 24.82% less than the national average, earning $37,354 CAD per year.